intjelic/byteplug/README.md

-# Distallate - Distilled Multimedia Library
+# Byteplug - Minimalistic Multimedia Library

-**Distillate** is a multimedia library for the Rust language which aims to provide a decent tools to write applications (or games) for desktop (or mobile).
+**Byteplug** is a multimedia library for the Rust language which aims to provide a decent tools to write applications (or games) for desktop (or mobile).

 While it appears to feature tools in many areas (animation, ui, etc.), it actually provides the bare minimum and each are carefully crafted to be extended and integrate well with external libraries.
 For instance, if you had a bad experience with the thousands of poorly designed GUI toolkits out there, you might be plaisantly surprised by the **ui** momdule.

 It was heavily inspired by similar framework (like SFML) and other extensions developed by the community (Thor) coupled with my decade of experience in the field and my relentless perfectionism.

 ## Features